-Action b: Encourage environmentally sensitive commercial ecotourism visitor services that place an emphasis on marine ecology, aquaculture, agriculture, forestry and ranching by including the activity as a permitted use within residential districts on parcels of 20 acres as part of the Institutional Land Use section, 'Environmental, Agricultural, Marine, Forestry, Aquacultural Research and Education Facilities.
+Action b: Encourage environmentally sensitive commercial ecotourism visitor services that place an emphasis on marine ecology, aquaculture, agriculture, forestry and ranching by including the activity as a permitted use within residential districts. on parcels of 20 acres as part of the Institutional Land Use section, 'Environmental, Agricultural, Marine, Forestry, Aquacultural Research and Education Facilities.
 (See Deer Harbor Development Regulations, Sections 10 and 14.)

-2 • In the second goal of the Deer Harbor Hamlet Plan is to limit the locations of high density residential development in the Deer Harbor Hamlet.
+The second goal of the Deer Harbor Hamlet Plan is to limit the locations of high density residential development in the Deer Harbor Hamlet.

-Policy 1: Maintain the Deer Harbor Hamlet Residential designations as shown on the adopted land use Plan to regulate location and density of residential uses.
+Policy 1: Maintain the Deer Harbor Hamlet Residential designations as shown on the adopted land use Plan Figure 1, Deer Harbor Hamlet Land Use Plan to regulate location and density of residential uses.